 Finally, students must take four Computing and Informatics Electives from a list of technical courses offered by the Computer Science, MIS and other departments which provide coverage of advanced topics.
-Currently, five concentrations are in place - Cybersecurity, Blockchain Technologies and Cryptocurrencies, Cybersecurity Defense, Mobile Devices, DevOps.
-All are designed to prepare students by providing them with exposure to subject matter through a series of focused courses within a given area of study.
+Currently, two specializations are in place - one in Mobile Devices and the other in DevOps.
+The latter specialization is designed to prepare students to develop integration software which bridges applications and infrastructure.